Adoption Information

 Adoption Package #1 - "I need everything!"

 This package includes it all: X-pen, giant bag of hay, food pellets, food/water bowls, litter box, litter pellets, and any other personal belongings your adoptee may have.
-Please note that AARR has had the bunnies fully vetted and spayed/neutered.
 Adoption fees for this package are $150.00 for a solo bunny and $200.00 for a bonded pair.
+This pays only a portion of the rabbit(s) neuter/vaccination and pen.

 Adoption Package #2 - "I have an x-pen..."